-The legal procedures a foreigner must follow to purchase a property in Turkey is much simpler than expected.
-Purchasing a property in Turkey is much easier compared with other European countries.
+The legal procedures a foreigner needs to follow to purchase a real estate or property in Turkey are much simpler than expected.
+Purchasing a real estate in Turkey is so easy if compared with other European countries.

-Foreigners (who haven’t gotten the Turkish nationality) can easily buy, own and register real estate or properties in Turkey as far as those real estates or properties are not located close to military zones.
+Foreigners (who haven’t gotten the Turkish nationality) can easily buy, own and register real estate and properties in Turkey provided that these real estates and properties are not located in closed military zones.

-A title deed written in Turkish Language will be imparted for the new owner of the real estate or property.
-This title deed constitutes an official document that proves the ownership of the real estate or property.
+A title deed written in the Turkish Language is imparted for the new owner of the real estate or property.
+This title deed constitutes an official document that proves the ownership of this real estate or property.
 It’s worth noting that the land registration office, which pertains to the Ministry of Foreign Affairs, is fully responsible for the completion of all the relevant procedures.

-When the ownership of the real estate or property is legally proved, then it can be moved to another person without any obstacles.
+In case the ownership of this real estate or property is legally proved, then it can be moved to another person without any obstacles.

-1. First thing you must do is to open a bank account in a local bank.
-Al-Huda Real Estate Investment Company is fully committed to help you complete this procedure, especially when it comes to the instructions, translation .... etc.
+1. One of the first things you have to do is opening a bank account in a local bank.
+Al-Huda Real Estate Investment Company is fully committed to help you complete this procedure, especially when it comes to the instructions, translation ....etc.

-2. A sale contract shall be signed by the owner of the property (Vendor) and the purchaser (Buyer) in the presence of a notary.it is an official and legal document that includes all the needed personal information’s of both parties (the vendor and the purchaser) as well as other details related to the property itself like the price, the date, the payments, ...etc.
+2. A sale contract shall be signed by the owner of the real estate or the property (Vendor) and the purchaser (Buyer) in the presence of a notary.
+It’s worth noting that this contract is an official and legal document that includes all the needed personal information of both parties (the vendor and the purchaser) as well as other details related to the property itself like the price, the date, the payments, ...etc.

-3. After filling the application, the application shall be submitted to the land registration office- as mentioned above- to commence the procedures needed to get the approval of the ministry of inner affairs authorities that this property is valid for ownership.
-Usually, this approval takes maximum 30 -45 days to be issued.
+3. After being filled, the application shall be submitted to the land registration office- as mentioned above- in order to commence the procedures needed to get the approval of the military authorities that this property is valid for ownership.
+Usually, this approval needs 30 -45 days to be issued, at maximum.

 4. Al-Huda Real Estate Investment Company will follow up with all these procedures and measurements.
 All the purchaser needs to do is to cover the expenses.

 6. Al-Huda Real Estate Investment Company recommends you to be careful during the purchase process.
-We recommend you to bring an independent lawyer with you who is fluent in English.
-Depending on your desire, the company can provide such an expertise
+We recommend you to bring in an independent lawyer who is fluent in English.
+Depending on your desire, the company can provide such an expertise.

 In addition to all the aforementioned services in relation to purchasing and owning a real estate in Turkey, Al-Huda Real estate Company has another package of services for all those foreigners who have the intention to invest in Turkey: